Franciszek Longchamps de Bérier: Priestly activity

 Longchamps was ordained a priest in 2001 in Warsaw.
 In 2003–2005, he was an academic chaplain at St. Anne's Academic Church in Warsaw.
 Since 2007, a resident at the Parish of St. James, Warsaw in Ochota, Warsaw, and since 2022, the spiritual father of the Ochota Deanery.
 Since 2008, he is an expert on bioethics for the Polish Bishops' Conference.
 Since 2017, has represented the Polish Episcopal Conference in the Legal Affairs Commission of the Bishops’ Conference of the European Community (COMECE).

 In 2022, he was appointed an honorary canon of the Warsaw Cathedral Chapter.

+Personal life

+Longchamps de Bérier is the great-grandson of the Polish lawyer Roman Longchamps de Bérier, and is of distant French descent.